 We use a variety of performance indicators to measure our progress and performance as it relates to protecting human rights throughout our business, operations and supply chain.
-As detailed in this document, we actively measure our suppliers' performance and progress across a range of environmental, social and governance (ESG) areas, including human rights-related risks.
+As detailed in this document, we actively measure our suppliers' performance and progress across a range of ESG areas, including human rights-related risks.
 As it relates to our business, we regularly monitor human rights risks that may be raised through our internal audits, as well as through the functional areas with some form of dedicated responsibility to protecting human rights across our organization.

-We are committed to regularly sharing updates with our stakeholders and the general public on our approach to addressing human rights-related risks and opportunities across our business and supply chain, through resources such as our Nielsen Global Responsibility Report and regular communications via our website.
-This statement is made pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015 and Australia Modern Slavery Act 2018 (Cth).
-It constitutes our anti-slavery and human trafficking statement covering all of Nielsen, and our subsidiaries, for the financial year ending December 31, 2021.
+We are committed to regularly sharing updates with our stakeholders and the general public on our approach to addressing human rights-related risks and opportunities across our business and supply chain, through resources such as our Nielsen ESG Report and regular communications via our website.
+This statement is made pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015 and Australian Modern Slavery Act 2018.
+It constitutes our anti-slavery and human trafficking statement covering all of Nielsen for the financial year ending 31 December 2022.

-Signed for and on behalf of Nielsen Holdings plc.
+Signed for and on behalf of Nielsen Holdings Limited.\\